Riouken/cTab/README.md

     };

 Each individual vehicle type is configured as `{"vehicleClassName",turretNo}`.
 Use `-1` as the turret number if there is no co-pilot seat or you don't want anyone but the pilot to have access to the TAD.
 The list is checked starting with the first element until a match is found.
+One way to figure out the correct turret number is to place the vehicle in question in the editor, seat yourself in the co-pilot's seat, hit `ESC` and type `assignedVehicleRole player` into one of the watch input boxes.
+The result is the turret number you are looking for.

 Note: This is a server-side setting, i.e. whatever is set on the client-side userconfig will be overridden by the userconfig on the server.